chaosdorf/mete/API.md

  * `GET /users.json` - returns all users
  * `GET /users/%uid%.json` - returns information about the user with the id `%uid%`
- * `GET /users/new.json` - displays a form for creating a new user
+ * `GET /users/new.json` - returns the default values for creating a new user
  * `POST /users.json` - creates a new user; parameters are:
    * `user[name]` - `string` - the name of the new user
    * `user[email]` - `string` - the email of the new user